 Victorian Room, History

-Advancements made in steel, coal, and transportation saw a boom in the economy, and with greater financial gains, American society saw a renewed desire to demonstrate that success: by building larger houses that could be used to showcase the family’s social standing, taste, and morals, while also expanding the home to afford more entertaining spaces.
+Deriving its name from the French word, parler—meaning to speak—this room gained its notoriety during the American Industrial Revolution.
+Advancements made in steel, coal, and transportation saw a boon to the economy, and with greater financial gains, American society saw a renewed desire to demonstrate that success: by building larger houses that could be used to showcase the family’s social standing, taste, and morals.

 A lecturer at Rice University in English and Humanities, Thad Logan, explains the evolution of the “parlor”: